-For most businesses in 2018, having a social media presence is now an essential element of a marketing strategy.
+For most businesses, having a social media presence is now an essential element of a marketing strategy.
 Today’s online audiences are online to be informed, engaged and entertained by their favourite brands whilst ultimately expecting their voice to be heard and their needs listened to and met.
 It is up to you therefore to utilise this social media phenomenon and start reaping the rewards for your business from having a personable, valuable and engaging social media presence.

 Whether you are a new business just starting out on social media or have already implemented your social media marketing plan, there is so much value to be gained in seeing examples of what other people and businesses are doing on social media and modelling their best practices.
 This article showcases three small businesses, that whilst all being in different industries and having different strategies, all display outstanding social media marketing efforts.
 So without further ado here are my top three small businesses successfully using social media and what you can learn from them.